-- Why isn’t Habré prosecuted in Chad?
+- Why wasn’t Habré prosecuted in Chad?

 Habré was president of the former French colony of Chad from 1982 until he was deposed in 1990 by Idriss Déby Itno, the current president.
 Habré has been living in exile in Senegal ever since.

-- The massive practice of murder, summary executions, kidnapping followed by enforced disappearance and torture, amounting to crimes against humanity, against the Hadjerai and Zaghawa ethnic groups, the people of southern Chad and political opponents;
+- The practice of murder, summary executions, and kidnapping followed by enforced disappearance and torture, amounting to crimes against humanity, against the Hadjerai and Zaghawa ethnic groups, the people of southern Chad and political opponents;

 - Torture; and

 - The war crimes of murder, torture, unlawful transfer and unlawful confinement, and violence to life and physical well-being.